 - Encourage parents to develop a relationship where they are capable of working together for the good of their child but also recognizing that factors such as mental illness and criminal behavior may make this impossible or inappropriate.

-Additional factors relating to parental behavior the Court will consider when making custody decisions includes:
+Some factors relating to parental behavior the Court will consider when making custody decisions include:

 - Alcohol or drug abuse

 - A safe neighborhood versus a neighborhood with a high crime rate

 - Childproofed as appropriate and other potential safety hazards